 In honor of Latinx Heritage Month, the Thomson Reuters Institute is pleased to produce a four-part series on identity, inequality, and access to justice in contemporary American society.
 Our aim is to unite professionals, policymakers, academics and more for a series of earnest dialogues around the modern-day Latinx experience.
 Our second installment highlights access to education concerns for the Latinx community.

 Save the date.
-Online registration coming soon.
+Online registration now available.